 Visit Timeline to Test Day to see all SSD dates and deadlines.

 The College Board is using a new streamlined process for requesting testing accommodations for students.
 We believe that school staff know their students best, and we wanted to cut down on the time and paperwork needed to submit an accommodations request.

 Starting this year, the vast majority of students who are approved for testing accommodations at their school through a current Individualized Education Program (IEP) or 504 Plan will have those same accommodations automatically approved for SAT School Day.

 Under this policy, school testing accommodation coordinators need to answer only two questions when submitting most requests:

 - Is the requested accommodation(s) in the student’s plan?

 - Has the student used the accommodation(s) for school testing?

 If the answer is yes to both questions, eligible students can be approved to receive most accommodations on College Board exams.
 This new process is expected to reduce the approval time for an overwhelming majority of accommodation requests.
 Learn more about the changes for requesting accommodations.

 Test Day Procedures

 Students testing with accommodations that do not require special test formats (such as Braille or large print) will use the regular test book.
-SAT School Day supervisors will need to determine the number of testing rooms required on test day based on the types of accommodations provided to their students.
+SAT School Day coordinators will need to determine the number of testing rooms required on test day based on the types of accommodations provided to their students.
 The Nonstandard Administration Report (NAR), which can be printed from SSD Online by the SSD coordinator, will assist you in planning for rooms.